Use of Non-Uniform Sampling (NUS) in 2D NMR

 Non-Uniform Sampling (NUS) has found increasing use in small molecule 2D NMR in recent years.
 The NUS

-method, when done with moderate (~ 50%) sparse sampling along an indirect dimension, cuts down data collection time significantly with little to no
+method, when done with moderate (~ 50%) sparse sampling along an indirect dimension, cuts down data collection time in half with little to no

 the literature references below.